L$^3$: Large Lookup Layers: Appendix

 \subsection{Tokenizer Details}

-We use a standard BPE tokenizer with a vocab size of 180000 tokens.
-We train this tokenizer from scratch on 10GB of data from the OLMO2 dataset in the SuperBPE codebase \cite{olmo2,superbpe}.
-We will release this tokenizer with our code at a later date.
+We used a standard BPE tokenizer with a vocab size of 180000 tokens.
+We trained this tokenizer from scratch on 10GB of data from the OLMO2 dataset in the SuperBPE codebase \cite{olmo2,superbpe}.